“You don’t scale AI with spreadsheets. You scale it with code.”

 Example 1.
 Creating a GPU VM with Bicep

 A virtual machine cannot exist in isolation.
-It needs networking, disks, and authentication.

 This example is intentionally minimal but complete.